cunarist/class-transform/README.md

 // }
 ```

-If a value is missing, `class-transform` will fill it with
+If a property is missing, `class-transform` will fill it with
-`null`, blank array, or an empty child instance
+the default value, blank array, or an empty child instance
 depending on the field type.
 If the field is not `Exposed`,
 the value will not be included in the transformation at all.